If you ever:

 Value = $900 (Included)

-One year access to monthly Q&A&online meetings for open coaching.
+One year access to monthly Q&A online meetings for open coaching.
 Talk about your progress, ask questions, and receive individualized customized support.

 Credential Value = Priceless!

-Register for this program now, during the open registration period,
+Register for the entire program now,

 and as a reward for taking action, you will also get these BONUSES: